I always tell people that Cleveland is a “summer city;” there’s such a huge amount to do in Cleveland during the balmy summer months.

 - Szalay’s Farm Market in Peninsula – Szalay’s is a staple in Cuyahoga Valley National Park, and their 3-acre corn maze is a great family activity every fall.
 Their maze takes about 30 minutes to get through.

-- Mapleside Farms in Brunswick – This farm offers up a traditional corn maze, a kids’ corn maze, and also a separate maze that melds solving the maze with wine tasting!
-Mapleside’s Vino The Way is already sold out for 2020, but put it on the list for next year.
+- Mapleside Farms in Brunswick – This farm offers up a traditional corn maze, a kids’ corn maze, and also a separate maze that melds solving the maze with wine tasting called Vino The Way.

 - Derthick’s Corn Maze in Mantua – Tackle two large corn mazes, with a clue game to solve along the way.